-1 Forn nal assessment program introduction 3
+FORM AAL ASSESSMENT PROGRAM INTRODUCTION 4

-1.1 Course completion criteria 3
+1.1 COURSE COMPLETION CRITERIA

-1.1.1 Non-completion of a course
+1.1.1 Non-completion of a course 4

 1.1.2 Non-completion or failure to submit assessment tasks

 1.2 What are the attendance requirements?
-3

 1.3 What happens if I am deemed to have not satisfactorily completed a course?
-4
+5

-2 Wha t do I need to know about assessment tasks?
-6
+33711 A T DO I NEED TO KNOW ABOUT ASSESSMENT TASKS?
+7

 2.1 What is assessment?
-6

 2.1 2.1.1 How am I notified about assessment tasks?
-66
+7 ,

 2.2 What do I do if I need to apply for an extension?

-2.2.1 Applying for an extension
+2.2 2.2.1 Applying for an extension

 2.3 What happens if I am sick, or some other unforeseen circumstance happens?
+8

-2.3.1 Illness or misadventure
+2.0 2.3.1 Illness or misadventure 8

 2.3.2 Absence from school prior to an assessment task

 2.4 What happens if I hand in an assessment task late or miss it completely?

-2.4.1 Implications of late or missed assessment tasks 7
+2.4.1 Implications of late or missed assessment tasks

 2.4.2 Establishing the exact due time

 2.5 What happens when technology fails?

 2.6 What happens in the case of malpractice in an assessment task?

 2.6.1 Is the late submission of a task or a non-serious attempt considered malpractice?

 2.7 What do I do if I require disability provisions?

-2.8 2.9 What happens if I have transferred into St Paul's Catholic College after assessment has commenced?
-What type of assessment feedback will I receive? ٥٥
+2.8 What happens if I have transferred into St Paul's Catholic College after assessment has commenced?

-2.9 Assessment in Vocational Education and Training (VET) and work placement
+2.9 What type of assessment feedback will I receive?
+10

-2.10 Procedure for the completion of assessment tasks
+2.10 ASSESSMENT IN VOCATIONAL EDUCATION AND TRAINING (VET) AND WORK PLACEMENT

-·
+2.11 PROCEDURE FOR THE COMPLETION OF ASSESSMENT TASKS

-3 Wha t do I do if I want to appeal a result?
-11
+T DO I DO IF I WANT TO APPEAL A RESULT?
+10

-3.1 Formal Assessment: Absence-Illness-Misadventure (AIM) Form 12
+COU RSE ASSESSMENT OUTLINES 13

-4 Cour se assessment outlines 13
+ENT HISTORY

--
+OGY

-tory
+NESS STUDIES

-• tudies
+MISTRY

-luules
+STRUCTION (VET)

-, n (VET)
+GN AND TECHNOLOGY

-Technology
+NOMICS

-• 10011010gg
+LISH ADVANCED

-/anced
+LISH EXTENSION 1

-• ension 1
+LISH STANDARD

-ndard
+LISH STUDIES

-(Geography 24
+O TECHNOLOGY

-(VET)
+GRAPHY

-echnology (Timber)
+TH AND MOVEMENT SCIENCE

-Continuers
+PITALITY (VET)

-es
+JSTRIAL TECHNOLOGY (TIMBER)

-s Advanced
+LL STUDIES

-s Extension 1
+HEMATICS ADVANCED

-s Standardtop:
+HEMATICS EXTENSION 1

-tory
+HEMATICS STANDARD

-evelopment, Health and Physical Education
+ERN HISTORY

-ıy, Video and Digital Imaging 1 unit
+IC1

-y, video and Digital imaging if and
+ETV AND CHI THE

-ngineering
+ETY AND CULTURE

-Catholic Thought 1 unit
+'WARE ENGINEERING DIES IN CATHOLIC THOUGHT 1 UNIT

-Religion 1 unit
+DIES OF RELIGION 1 UNIT

-Religion 2 unit
+AL ARTSAL ARTS

--
+K STUDIES 1 UNIT

-1 Nork Studi es 1 unit 42
+WUK Y 91 ODIE9 1 ONI 1 43